GLF Schools

 Assessment in Key Stage 3 is carried out using a reduced format of the GCSE marking criteria and students are afforded the opportunity to enhance their outcomes with regular individual actionable feedback.

-Assessment in Key Stage 4 is carried out using the GCSE marking criteria and students are afforded the opportunity to enhance their outcomes with regular individual actionable feedback.
+Assessment in Key Stage 4 is carried out using the GCSE marking criteria and students are afforded the opportunity to enhance their outcomes with regular individual actionable feedback in the form on individual action plans with 3 key points to complete every lesson.

 Feedback